 I highly encourage SAHM’s to have a little place for themselves to be able to do things they love and have conversations with other adults outside of daily mommy and housework responsibilities – whether it be work, a hobby, involvement in organizations, whatever.
 We were all somebody before having kids, right?
 That’s what keeps me sane and (kinda) balanced, haha.
 And a happier mama is less likely to turn to negative things for comfort.

 Going outside the home every day has always been important to me, even if just for a short stroller walk or to get the mail.
 Being cooped up inside the whole day drives me nuts!
 Seeing the world function as it always does makes me realize my problems are small and not as important as I might think they are.
 Life goes on, and we are very resilient as women.
 I would do anything to make sure I had a positive mentality, no matter how “hard” I thought life was at the time.

 Update: Here I am 4 months postpartum with my second baby, and the above still stands true for me.
 Breastfeeding makes me really hungry, but I don’t want to risk losing my milk, which is my son’s primary source of food right now.
 As he starts to eat solids in the next few months, we’ll naturally transition into less breastfeeding, and I’m confident I’ll have a smaller appetite and start to lose the rest of my baby weight little by little.
 Some women melt away quickly while breastfeeding and some hold onto their weight a little longer, like me.
-Having grace for myself while understanding how miraculous my body is makes this journey a lot easier on me mentally and emotionally.
+Giving myself grace while understanding how miraculous my body is makes this journey a lot easier on me mentally and emotionally.
 It’s a long process of healing and adjusting and finding a new rhythm, now with two kids.